What is the Main Difference Between Residential and Commercial?

 Related Article: Is Commercial Real Estate a Good Investment in Canada?

-Market Dynamics: Responding to Different Factors
+Market Dynamics: Response to Varied Factors

 Conclusion